 Where do wasps build their nests?

-Wasps like to build their nests in some crazy places, and in this post, we answer the question, “where do wasps build their nests?” as well as provide some tips on getting rid of wasps.
+Wasps like to build their nests in some crazy places.
+In this post, we answer the question, “where do wasps build their nests”?
+We’ll also provide some tips on getting rid of wasps.

 Wasps tend to build nests in areas that are out of reach of humans

-You’ll often find wasp nests in areas that are generally left alone by humans and that don’t get a lot of traffic.
+You’ll often find wasp nests in areas that are left alone by humans.
 Unfortunately, this means that their nests tend to be in hard to reach places that are difficult to get rid of on your own.
-This doesn’t mean that they are specifically avoiding people, but they are looking for places that will be protected from the elements and free from predators.
+This doesn’t mean that they are specifically avoiding people.
+They are looking for places that will be protected from the elements and free from predators.

-We always recommend reaching out to a pest control service in the case of any wasp issues as wasps can be extremely dangerous and even deadly if someone happens to also be allergic to them.
+We always recommend reaching out to a pest control service in the case of any wasp issues.
+Wasps can be extremely dangerous and even deadly if someone is allergic to them.

-Typical places tend to be in areas like roof eaves, behind window shutters, sheds, barns, and outdoor playhouses among other things.
+Typical places tend to be in areas like roof eaves, behind window shutters, sheds, barns, and outdoor playhouses..
 Wasps don’t really limit where they build, and the kinds of places they do can sometimes be quite unusual.

-If you are seeing wasps but aren’t sure of where their nest is, the best way to find it is to watch the various flight patterns of the wasps you see.
+If you are seeing wasps but aren’t sure of where their nest is, watch the various flight patterns of the wasps you see.
 Often they will end up leading you right to their nest.

-You usually won’t necessarily see the nest itself as the nest is just as likely hidden behind something as out in the open, and you may only be seeing the entrance of the nest or a stream of wasps coming in and out.
-Of course keep your distance to avoid being stung when searching for the nest.
+It’s very common to not see the nest itself.
+They’re often hidden behind or under something.
+You may just see the entrance of the nest or a stream of wasps coming in and out.
+Keep your distance to avoid being stung.

-Below are a few pictures of the crazy places you can find wasp nests and how hidden they can be
+Below are a few pictures of places you can find wasp nests

 Wasp nest hidden under a sod patch